Elijahjack63/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the content list of the directory
+This file contains script that changes the working directory to the user’s home directory